In this Article

-Coping With Unplanned Pregnancy
+Coping With an Unplanned Pregnancy

 An unplanned pregnancy can throw your life in complete disarray.
 But this doesn’t mean that it is the end of the road for you.
 You can cope with the situation if you give yourself time to recover from the initial shock.
-Here are a few pointers if you find yourself in a similar situation:
+Here are a few pointers that can help if you find yourself in a similar situation:

-- Think Rationally: The first emotion to hit a couple when they are faced with an unplanned pregnancy is of guilt and shame.
+- Think rationally: The first emotion to hit a couple when they are faced with an unplanned pregnancy is of guilt and shame.
 You may feel cheated by your partner if he does not take responsibility.
 The key is to think rationally and let go of the guilt.

 - Learn from it: Once you have experienced this situation, you will have to ensure you do not have to undergo a similar time again.
 Use proper contraception every time you have sex and be prepared for emergencies.

 An unwanted pregnancy can be a trying time for both individuals involved.
-Though it is an emotionally draining experience for most, it can help you to build a stronger relationship with your partner if it is handled in a mature and sensible manner.
+Though it is an emotionally draining experience for most, it can help you build a stronger relationship with your partner if it is handled in a mature and sensible manner.